 Now that you have the name of your ideal point of contact, let’s get their email address.

-If you’re not able to verify their email address with this method, find them on Twitter to see if they have contact information (or chase a link to their personal blog that might have their contact info).
+If you’re still unable to verify their email address with these tools, find them on Twitter to see if they have contact information (or chase a link to their personal blog that might have their contact info).

-As a fallback method I use when Rapportive doesn't populate any info, I'll hover my cursor over their email address and see if they've connected a Google Plus account to the address.
-If they do, it'll look like this right here:
+As a fallback method I use when these tools don’t populate much info, I’ll hover my cursor over their email address and see if they’ve connected a Google Plus account to the address.
+If they do, it’ll look like this right here:

 Free Download: High-Converting Cold Email Templates for Freelancers

-The Science of Writing a Cold Email That Converts.
+The Science of Writing a Cold Email Template That Converts.